darkn3rd/script-tut/README.md

 This section will have the following sections:

-1. Collection-Controlled Loop: demonstrates by testing elements extracted from list of files
+1. **Collection-Controlled Loop**: demonstrates by testing elements extracted from list of files
-2. Count-Controlled Loop: demonstrate counting from 10 to 1
+2. **Count-Controlled Loop: demonstrate counting from 10 to 1
-3. Conditional-Controlled Loop: demonstrates by prompting for a name, and leaving loop on users request
+3. **Conditional-Controlled Loop**: demonstrates by prompting for a name, and leaving loop on users request
-4. Spin Loop: demonstrates prompting for a name, and breaking out of loop on users request
+4. **Spin Loop**: demonstrates prompting for a name, and breaking out of loop on users request
-5. Continuation - demonstrates skipping to next iteration, when user enters a non-digit input.
+5. **Continuation**: demonstrates skipping to next iteration, when user enters a non-digit input.

 **NOTES** There are explicitaly four types of looping constructs: *count*, *collection*, *general*, and *infinite* loops according to reasonable documentation on Wikipedia [http://en.m.wikipedia.org/wiki/Control_flow].
 With the exception of *collection* contruction (whic most scripting languages support), these constructs can be manipulated to support the usage of *count*, *conditional*, and *spin* loops.
 This will be presented in examples.